 Dan scanned it in as a PDF as well as a character recognition file – so once again it could be edited in standard screenwriting software.
 Dan arranged a trip to visit Jules at his home in the Hamptons.
 Bringing bagels and lox (per daughter Halley’s recommendation), Dan spent a lovely afternoon with Jules and they decided then and there to launch production of Bernard and Huey.

 Of course, anytime you’re dealing with a literary property that’s nearly 30 years old, you’ve got to make sure that all the rights are cleared and sorted out.
-That process alone would take another year and a half.
+That process alone would take another nine months.
 It didn’t help matters that Jules’ old agent was dead.
 His lawyer was dead.
 His lawyer’s old partner even more dead.
 And Jules’ old assistant?
 As he put it, “She is no longer among the counted.”

 Thankfully, everyone who is still alive has tremendous love and admiration for Jules and without hesitation all have been helping us clear the decks to make the movie.